Changissnz/why_western_minimalism/README.md

 Wanted pecking orders become expectations of social competition.
 These relations, uni-directional, circumventive of scrutiny.
 When a process is represented as a linear path held together by the spline of its checkpoints, there is a clear and surefire way due to perfect information.
-Value the spline and pay no attention to what is in the middle, right.
+Value the spline and pay no attention to what is in every middle, right.
 And some would immediately say that these linear paths are minimalist, although they use the label to signify the degree of control over who reaches what checkpoints in this seemingly simple path.